-Core Pce Price Index in the United States is expected to be 110.85 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Pce Price Index in the United States to stand at 112.26 in 12 months time.
-In the long-term, the United States Core Personal Consumption Expenditure Price Index is projected to trend around 120.00 Index Points in 2020, according to our econometric models.
+Core Pce Price Index in the United States is expected to be 118.90 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Core Personal Consumption Expenditure Price Index is projected to trend around 132.00 points in 2022 and 140.00 points in 2023, according to our econometric models.